ewoprager/grangeat-2d-3d-register-pytorch/README.md

 Build cuda_12.6.r12.6/compiler.35059454_0
 ```

 The build can be done faster with Ninja installed.
-Note that `setuptools` won't find the Ninja installation within
+For Clion users: note that `setuptools` won't find the Ninja
+installation within
 Clion.

 On Ubuntu: